 1MCB Chambers is perhaps most renowned for its specialist criminal work.
-Members provide the highest quality representation at all levels of seniority: whether a particular case requires Queen’s Counsel, a senior junior, or a more junior barrister, 1MCB offers a friendly, practical and professional service.
+Members provide the highest quality representation at all levels of seniority: whether a particular case requires King’s Counsel, a senior junior, or a more junior barrister, 1MCB offers a friendly, practical and professional service.

 As well as providing expert pre-trial advice on evidence, preparation, and trial strategy, and advocacy at trial, members of the crime team are regularly instructed to present appeals in the High Court, the Court of Appeal, the Supreme Court, and the Privy Council.
 Some members also have experience of crime-related judicial review, such as challenges to decisions to caution or to prosecute youths.